11 Common Hydrangea Pests: How to Prevent and Treat Them

 Nematodes

-Nematodes are the most dangerous pest for hydrangea – a worm that lives in the soil, destroying the roots of the shrub and then making its way into the stems.
+Nematodes are dangerous for the plant, they destroy the roots of the shrub and then make their way into the stems.

 The best source of prevention for nematodes is ensuring your soil isn’t too moist.
 You will also need to make sure pruning shears are clean and sterilized after hydrangea pruning.
 Nematodes can be transmitted through dirty tools, and you don’t want to transmit nematodes from plant to plant.